 Some seeds are adapted to be carried away from the parent plant by water.
 For example, coconuts have a thick, hard outer layer that helps them float on water and be carried to different locations.

-Water dispersal is useful for many types of plants, such as plants that live in areas that are prone to flooding.
+Water dispersal is useful for various plant types, especially those in areas prone to flooding.
 It allows them to start new populations in new areas, which increases their chances of survival.